Compute Infrastructure for ML Workloads

 7.1 Counting work: FLOPs and arithmetic intensity

 A FLOP is one floating-point operation.
-By convention a fused multiply-add (FMA) — one multiply and one add in a single Tensor Core instruction — counts as 2 FLOPs, because that is the work that would otherwise be done by two scalar ops.
-Tensor Cores execute a matrix-multiply-accumulate on a tile (8×4×8 on Ampere WMMA, larger on Hopper WGMMA) per warp per cycle; the FLOP count is the product of the tile’s $M \cdot N \cdot K$ times 2.
+By convention a fused multiply-add (FMA: computes $a \cdot b + c$ in one instruction) — one multiply and one add executed atomically — counts as 2 FLOPs, because that is the work that would otherwise be done by two scalar ops.
+Modern GPUs and CPUs have FMA units; Tensor Cores are specialized FMA units that operate on entire matrix tiles simultaneously.
+Tensor Cores execute a matrix-multiply-accumulate $D = A \cdot B + C$ on a tile (8×4×8 on Ampere using WMMA [Warp Matrix Multiply-Accumulate: PTX instructions where a warp cooperates to compute one tile], larger tiles on Hopper using WGMMA [Warpgroup MMA: 4 warps cooperate on larger tiles]) per warp per cycle; the FLOP count is the product of the tile’s $M \cdot N \cdot K$ times 2 (times 2 because each multiply-add is 2 FLOPs).

 For a dense transformer with $N$ parameters processing $T$ tokens (Kaplan et al. 2020, Scaling Laws):